SER516-S19/project2/Team_27/README.md

 5. Also change the username and password of MYSQL in rdbm.properties file.
 6. Necessary jar files have been added in the lib folder of the project
 7. For building the project, add Quiz.war file in the wepapps folder of Tomcat.
-8. As an alternative, you can build the project by following the below instructions: ï	Right click on build.xml ï	9.
+8. As an alternative, you can build the project by following the below instructions: ‚Ä¢	Right click on build.xml ‚Ä¢	9.
-Click on Run-as?External Tools Configuration?Targets ï	Add init, clean, compile, build ,dist, deploy in the order. ï	Click on Run
+Click on Run-as?External Tools Configuration?Targets ‚Ä¢	Add init, clean, compile, build ,dist, deploy in the order. ‚Ä¢	Click on Run

 DATABASE SETUP If you are using MacOS, do the following: